RuiNascimento/MetaboAnalystR3.0/README.md

 ### MetaboAnalyst 3.0 Workflow: Towards Optimized Workflow for Global Metabolomics

-The case studies have been preformed in our article of this version [here]().
+The case studies have been preformed in our article of this version [here]() (Under review, not available for now).
 The example running R code of this article have been provided as a vignette inside the R package.

 ### MetaboAnalyst 2.0 Workflow: From Raw Spectra to Biological Insights